 My recollections - Erica Dawtrey.
 Joined 2010 - present.
-Treasurer since 2015

-Having moved to Gosport from Buckinghamshire in July 2009, I retired from my job with Oracle Corp in Reading in December 2009 and having read an article in the local Advertiser, applied to join NCI Gosport around Feb 2010.
-I had lived in Hong Kong for 25 years with lots of sailing, including representing Hong Kong at an International Event.
-My love of the water gave me the opportunity to give something back.
+Treasurer since 2015 applied to join NCI Gosport around Feb 2010.
+I had lived in Hong Kong for 25 years with lots of sailing, including representing Hong Kong at an International Event, my love of the water gave me the opportunity to give something back.